diging/edrop-connector/README.md

 ```

 ## Copyright
-By committing code to this repository, you agree to transfer or license your copyright to the project under its the terms that will be selected at a later point.
+By committing code to this repository, you agree to transfer or license your copyright to the project under its current terms.